How to set up a new club

 You may wish to register the club as a charity.
-You can find out more information in our document What is a charity?
-Also see 'Further information' below for details on setting up a charity.
+You can find out more information in our page What is a charity?
+Also see 'More information' below for details on setting up a charity.

 You must have a club name to draw up formal documents and open a bank account.
 The name can be anything you decide but you should check that no other local club has the same name.

 The club constitution is a written document that states the rules and structures that govern the club.
 It outlines the functions of the club and the procedures for membership, meetings, and committees.
 A club constitution is usually required for funding and if applying for tax relief.